Hi all, Requesting your advice on the matter below:

 3. Unless it is communicated to you that you are confirmed, you will be deemed to be under probation.

-Under these circumstances, what would be the actions we need to take or letters to initiate if it's a termination or extension.
+Under these circumstances, what actions do we need to take or letters do we need to initiate if it's a termination or extension?

 Drishya